 Our firm has reaped the benefits since the Managing Partner, Pravin Anand and other Senior Partners had the foresight to put the CxO model in place ahead of time.

-LS: What are the vital factors to build a successful law practice?
+VA: What are the vital factors to build a successful law practice?

 RM: Like any organization, a law firm has to take care of all stakeholders and manage all aspects of running the firm.
 However, in my opinion, the following three factors are most critical for success, irrespective of the practice areas of the law firm.